An easy recipe for how to make mango chutney at home. A mild curry spice and is great as a side or condiment to Indian meal of curry and rice.

 The fist time I had mango chutney was when I had a store bought version.
 It was the Sherwood brand and it tasted amazing.
 It has the perfect combination of sweet and spice.
 The vinegar gives it the needed acidic element to counterbalance the sweetness.
-The problem was that it was so freaking expensive.
+The problem was that it was so freaking expensive and one jar is gobbled up super fast.
 I vowed to learn how to make my own so that I would never buy it again.
 Homemade always tastes better anyways right?

 - 1 tsp coriander